Pension and insurance indemnities

 III pillar: supplementary funded pension

-Before reaching the old-age pension age, a person has the right to a flexible old-age pension.
+Before reaching pensionable age, a person has the right to flexible old-age pension.

 • state pensions

-• a one-time disbursement made at the old-age pension age4 or up to 5 years before reaching that age or a fixed-term pension with disbursement period shorter than the average life expectancy3.
+• a one-time disbursement made at the pensionable age3 or up to 5 years before reaching that age or short-term pension.

 • work ability allowance paid by the Unemployment Insurance Fund